kestra-io/docs/docs/administrator-guide/configuration/README.md

 ---
 # Configuration

 Kestra offers a lot of configuration options in order to customize the way you use it.

+How to pass those configuration options depends on how you deploy Kestra.
+Check the [deployment](/docs/administrator-guide/deployment/README.md) section related to you deployment mode for more information.

 ## Kestra configuration
 First things first, you will need to configure the queue type and the repository type.